-There can be no assurance that any selling securityholder will sell any or all of the notes or underlying Texas Instruments common stock pursuant to this prospectus.
-In addition, any notes or underlying Texas Instruments common stock covered by this prospectus that qualify for sale pursuant to Rule 144 or Rule 1440 of the Securities Act may be sold under Rule 1440 or Rule 144A rather than pursuant to this prospectus.
+There can be no assurance that any selling securityholder will sell any Texas Instruments common stock pursuant to this prospectus.
+In addition, any Texas Instruments common stock covered by this prospectus that qualify for sale pursuant to Rule 144 or Rule 144A of the Securities Act may be sold under Rule 144 or Rule 144A rather than pursuant to this prospectus.

 The selling securityholders and any other person participating in such distribution will be subject to the Exchange Act.
 The rules under that Act include, without limitation, Regulation M, which may limit the timing of purchases and sales of any of the notes and the underlying Texas Instruments common stock by the selling securityholders and any other such person.
-In addition, Regulation M may restrict the ability of any person engaged in the distribution of the notes and the underlying Texas Instruments common stock to engage in market-making activities with respect to the particular notes and the underlying Texas Instruments common stock being distributed for a period of up to five business days prior to the commencement of such distribution.
-This may affect the marketability of the notes and the underlying Texas Instruments common stock and the ability of any person or entity to engage in market-making activities with respect to the notes and the underlying Texas Instruments common stock.
+In addition, Regulation M may restrict the ability of any person engaged in the distribution of the notes and the underlying Texas Instruments common stock to engage in market-making activities with respect to the particular notes and the underlying Texas Instruments common stock to to five business days prior to the commencement of such distribution.
+This may affect the marketability of any person or entity to engage in market-making activities with respect or engage in market-making affect the notes and the underlying Texas Instruments common stock and the ability of any person or entity to engage in market-making activities with respect to the notes and the underlying Texas Instruments common stock and the ability of the notes and the underlying Texas Instruments common stock and the ability of the notes and the underlying Texas Instruments common stock and the ability of any person or entity to engage in market-making activities with respect to the notes and the underlying Texas Instruments common stock and the ability of any person or entity to engage in market-making activities with respect to the notes and the underlying Texas Instruments common stock.